leonardehrenfried/blog/_posts/2013-01-29-my-dissertation-using-gate.md

 been meaning to publish it for quite some time but never actually came round to it.

-The reason that publising this popped back into my mind was that last week a collegue and I got chatting about a friend of his who is also wanting to write a thesis on natural language processing.
+The reason that publishing this popped back into my mind was that last week a colleague and I got chatting about a friend of his who is also wanting to write a thesis on natural language processing.

 The dissertation is titled _Automatic extraction and categorisation of